testpress/testpress_docs/docs/server-api/admin-apis/global_search.md

 **Note**:
 - Base filters need to be included before adding additional filters.
 - You can refer to the example usage below for clarity.
-- Currently, additional filters for chapter content type and user status are the only advanced filtering options available.
+- Currently, the only advanced filtering options available are for chapter content types and user statuses.
 More advanced filtering is not yet implemented.

 <Tabs>
 <TabItem value="`URL`" label="URL">